 In recent years the programme content and organizational structure of radio broadcasting in Britain have both changed-becoming closer, many have said, to the American model.
 But there remain very large differences, the most important of which is that in Britain the main instrument of broadcasting remains, in both radio and television, the public service BBC.
 Here the broadcaster's service is filtered not through the needs of the advertiser (as it largely must be in the United States); nor, it must be emphasized, through the State (as it has been in France).
 The BBC's contract is directly with its audience, subject only to the restraints that are imposed on broadcasting in any country (in Britain these are, surprisingly, less restrictive than those of the FCC in America).
+The existence of a strong commercial television network and the establishment of commercial radio in Britain do not alter this.
 Also, certain programme types have been retained in existence, which in the U.S. have diminished in importance or vanished completely; this is particularly true in radio.